llamnuds/wskr/README.md

 [--save=|-v=]     'String'  File name, to save in same location as EXE.
 Use single quotes.
 [--summary|-y]              Just give final counts.
 [--timings|-t]              Display the timings of the results that come back.
+[--confirm|-c]              Confirm in advance that your parameters are good, i.e. skip the "Press Y" prompt.
 [--help|-?]
 Show a help page.
 ```